-Trumpeter, Composer, Educator, and 2019 Guggenheim Fellow in Music Composition Dr. Matthew White is currently Associate Professor of Music, Coordinator of Ensembles and Commercial Music and Jazz, and Director of the MA in Music Technology at Coastal Carolina University (Conway, SC), where he teaches trumpet lessons, directs the CCU Jazz Ensemble and Combo 1, and manages the Wheelwright Recording Studio.
+Trumpeter, Composer, Educator, and 2019 Guggenheim Fellow in Music Composition Dr. Matthew White is currently Professor of Music, Coordinator of Ensembles and Commercial Music and Jazz, and Director of the MA in Music Technology at Coastal Carolina University (Conway, SC), where he teaches trumpet lessons, music production, directs the CCU Jazz Ensemble and Combo 1, and manages the Wheelwright Recording Studio.

 Matt was previously a first call freelance and session musician in Nashville and Miami.
 He holds degrees from the University of North Florida and The University of Miami and has appeared on numerous albums, radio broadcasts, and television shows, performing with: Bob Mintzer, Jeff Coffin, Arturo Sandoval, Dave Liebman, Rihanna, Oscar DeLeon, Brian Setzer, the Mavericks, Steve Bailey and Victor Wooten, and various other artists, ensembles, symphonies, and big bands.